 DESCRIPTION OF BENEFITS

 A woman who works a sufficient length of time in Social Security-covered employment becomes eligible for her own Social Security benefit.
-If she is married, she also may be eligible for a spouse benefit or widow benefit based on her husband’s earnings record.
+If she is married, she also may be eligible for a spouse benefit or widow benefit based on her husband or wife’s earnings record.

 If a woman is divorced before 10 years of marriage, she is eligible only for her own Social Security benefit.
 If divorce occurs after 10 or more years of marriage, an unmarried divorced woman is eligible for the same spouse or surviving spouse benefit she would have received had there been no divorce.
 If a woman remarries after age 60 (50 if disabled), she may still receive a surviving spouse benefit.

 A spouse’s early retirement severely reduces widow benefits.
 A young disabled widow or an older widow with no work experience may have no choice but to apply for a reduced benefit at the earliest age of eligibility.
-Social Security offers little incentive for widows to delay benefits, especially if the deceased spouse retired early, as benefits are capped based on the husband’s early retirement.
+Social Security offers little incentive for widows to delay benefits, especially if the deceased spouse retired early, as benefits are capped based on the husband or wife’s early retirement.

 Severely disabled widows who have not yet reached full retirement age are eligible for early widow’s benefits as early as age 50, although benefits are reduced.
 The reduction at age 50 is 28.5 percent.
 Disabled widow’s benefits are not payable before age 50 and disability must have begun within seven years after the death of the spouse or seven years after eligibility for mother’s benefits (caring for a dependent child under age 16 or disabled) has ended.

-In 2016, about 24.7 million women aged 65 and older received Social Security benefits.
-A woman who reaches age 65 can expect to live an additional 21.5 years.
+In 2021, 55 percent of all Social Security beneficiaries were women.
+That means 36 million women receive monthly Social Security payments—- including 26.3 million as retired workers, 4 million as disabled workers, 3.8 million as widows and 2 million as spouses of retired or disabled workers.
+Significantly, once Social Security beneficiaries reach age 85, then women comprise 63.9 percent of the total, nearly two out of three.
+Regarding that longevity, a woman who reaches age 65 can expect to live an additional 21.5 years.
 For these women, Social Security represents a vitally important source of income, and is often their only available hedge against inflation.
-Without Social Security, 44 percent of these women would be living in poverty.
-Even with Social Security, 10 percent of older women still live in poverty.
+Without Social Security, 41 percent of these women would be living in poverty.
+Even with Social Security, 11 percent of older women still live in poverty.

 NATIONAL COMMITTEE PROPOSALS